This page contains resources to help you feel empowered and prepared for your initial treatment planning appointment at BCI.

 Learning how to find reliable information

-You may also wish to use the following resources to learn how to find information that is reliable or can be trusted.
+Use the following resources to learn how to find information that is reliable or can be trusted.

 - MYTHS ABOUT BREAST CANCER